nerskllc/Checkpoint-App/README.md

 #  Checkpoint

-Checkpoint is a mobile attendance system built to eliminate the time and effort wasted in taking attendances in schools and colleges.
+[Checkpoint](https://checkpoint.app) is a mobile attendance system built to eliminate the time and effort wasted in taking attendances in schools and colleges.
 It also greatly reduces the amount of paper resources needed in attendance data management.

 <!-- DOCUMENTATION -->

-# ☁ Documentation
+## ☁ Documentation

-For full documentation, visit [Checkpoint.com/doc](https://github.com/genus-so/docs)
+For full documentation, visit [Documentation](docs.md)

-# 🛠️  Built With
+## 🛠️  Built With

 This project was developed using a diverse set of frameworks and libraries, which contributed to its robustness and efficiency.